processone/docs.ejabberd.im/content/admin/configuration.md

 ## Virtual Hosting

-When managing several XMPP domains in a single instance, those domains are truly independant.
+When managing several XMPP domains in a single instance, those domains are truly independent.
 It means they can even have different configuration parameters.

 Options can be defined separately for every virtual host using the